junxit/us-congress-bills-111/metadata.md

 - 2009-06-08 — Referred to House Energy and Commerce
 - 2009-06-08 — Referred to House Ways and Means
 - 2009-06-08 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-06-09 — Considered under suspension of the rules. (consideration: CR H6345-6357)
+- 2009-06-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2751.
+- 2009-06-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-09 — Ms. Sutton moved to suspend the rules and pass the bill.
+- 2009-06-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 298 - 119, 2 Present (Roll no. 314). (text: CR H6345-6347)
+- 2009-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 298 - 119, 2 Present (Roll no. 314).(text: CR H6345-6347)
+- 2009-06-09 — Referred to the Subcommittee on Energy and Environment.